 The state reporting categories are an expansion within federal categories.
 MDE, in conjunction with the State Demographer’s Office, takes into consideration the American Community Survey information for Minnesota every five years, and updates the Racial and Ethnic Demographic Form to reflect the most populous categories in Minnesota as stipulated by the Counting All Students (CAS) legislation.

 MDE will readdress the reporting categories on this five-year cycle.
-However, parents and guardians may change their reported racial and ethnic demographic information as often as they feel is necessary.
+Parents and guardians may change their reported racial and ethnic demographic information as often as they feel is necessary.
 If this change happens, districts will update the submitted student demographic information.

 Districts are mandated to submit the federal demographic categories for every student.
 According to federal law, each child must be indicated as Y (yes) or N (no) for Hispanic and Y or N for one of the other federal groups (see above).
 If a parent or guardian does not specify a federally required category, the school district must follow its policy on how to determine what category it will submit for that student.

 Districts are asked to submit the detailed racial and ethnic demographic information for every student.
 If a parent or guardian does not specify the expanded state-level demographic information, the school district should not fill this information in, as student data submission guidelines does not require a response.
 If a parent or guardian selects a more detailed group, the corresponding federal group should also be marked.